 Competitive bodybuilding: A few years ago I attended an all-natural bodybuilding convention here in Austin, TX.
 When I got to the venue I was a little surprised.
 Instead of bodybuilding as I knew it, it was primarily a CrossFit gathering.
 One of the vendors was an old-school bodybuilder (I could tell from his physique) and we bonded; otherwise, I just kind of walked around and marveled.
 I spent most of my late teens and twenties in a competitive bodybuilding environment.
 You may not be able to do much but you look fabulous when you train that way.
 A CrossFit person may or may not look as symmetrical, chiseled, or sizable the way a competitive bodybuilder would but they can probably participate in a Spartan race more readily than can a professional physique competitor.
 (You never know, but that’s the generalization, anyway).

 As a trainer now?
 As I mentioned, above, I don’t offer long-term training.
 Instead, I offer short-term, very specific training.
-If I’m working with someone on weight loss (either as a health coach or via TCM) and they would benefit from learning a selection of exercises so that their overall physique moves in a certain direction, I am great at that.
+If I’m working with someone on weight loss (either as a health coach or via CM) and they would benefit from learning a selection of exercises so that their overall physique moves in a certain direction, I am great at that.
 Competitive bodybuilders are strategic in how they build their bodies and they’re good at isolating certain areas that need more work.
 I can teach that in a few sessions and I do so.
-I’m also happy to offer fitness programming and consultations as part of my health coaching packages.
+I’m also happy to offer consultation and fitness programming as part of my health coaching packages.
 Otherwise, if a person has an emotional block that is manifesting in the body (which is how things usually work), there are times when specific exercises can help.
 This is very unique to each individual and I will happily spend one to three appointments doing this sort of thing with clients.
 Both of these scenarios, as you can see, are a logical extension of my experience and training.
 I attract a certain clientele and am not for everyone.

 A short list of some examples of interesting trainers I know?
 Yes!
 Online fitness is a big thing at this point and I’ve met several really neat people in various professional Facebook groups.
 As you’ll notice, I tend to be attracted by personal trainers that fit my background.
 When I’m referring, though, I look at the person in front of me and try to help them to hook up with the kind of trainer that is just right for their situation.
 The following may be just right, or it could be someone else.
 Each person is different and the trainer should be reflective of those differences.